 - Delete resource description: Deregisters a previously registered resource description using the DELETE method.

-Token Introspection Endpoint
+c) Token Introspection Endpoint

 - Enables party-to-party authorization.
 The resource owner authorizes access to his/her protected resource for clients used by entities that are in a requesting party role.

-- Enables a resource owner configure an authorization server with authorization grant rules (policy conditions) at will, rather than authorizing access token issuance synchronously after authenticating.
+- Enables a resource owner to configure an authorization server with authorization grant rules (policy conditions) at will, rather than authorizing access token issuance synchronously after authenticating.
 The authorization server and resource server interact with the client and requesting party in a way that is asynchronous with respect to resource owner interactions.

 How Does UMA Work in WSO2 Identity Server?

-- Authorization server returns a permission ticket.
+- The authorization server returns a permission ticket.

-- Authorization server issues an RPT.
+- The authorization server issues an RPT.

-- Authorization server returns token introspection status.
+- The authorization server returns token introspection status.

 - The resource server gives access to the protected resource.

 The UMA grant specification mentions the use of a Persisted Claims Token (PCT) to represent a set of claims collected during one authorization process to be used by the client in future attempts for requesting RPT from the authorization server.
 The specification also defines an optional endpoint, claims interaction endpoint, to allow the end-user or the requesting party to interact with the authorization server to provide any required claims.
 As at the time of writing this article, WSO2 Identity Server doesn’t support the use of PCT and claims interaction endpoint.
 Claims are gathered by the use of OpenID Connect (OIDC) tokens.